-The Office of Education serves the San Francisco New Orleans District’s mission through its support of the District’s educational ministries by way of its Formation for Mission, Board Formation, Evangelization and Catechesis, Leadership Development, Young Lasallians, and Vocation Ministry offices.
+The Office of Education serves the San Francisco New Orleans District’s mission through its support of the District’s educational ministries by way of its Formation for Mission, Board Formation, Evangelization and Catechesis, Leadership Development, Sustainability, Young Lasallians, and Vocation Ministry offices.
 Programs and resources are provided to accompany and assist the Brothers and Partners in ensuring and advancing the Lasallian Catholic identity, character, activity and vision of the District and its works.

 NEW PERSONNEL ORIENTATION